duderstadt-lab/mars-docs/examples/fret_dynamic.md

 permalink: /examples/FRET_dynamic/index.html
 ---

-In this example, a typical Mars workflow to analyse a dynamic TIRF smFRET (single-molecule Förster Resonance Energy Transfer)<sup>[1](https://doi.org/10.1038/nmeth.1208)</sup> dataset is presented.
-This example is based on holliday junction DNA functionalized with two fluorophores <sup>[2](https://www.nature.com/articles/nchem.1463)</sup>.
-Due to  Mg<sup>2+</sup>-induced switching events, the structure of these holliday junction switches between two states, both with a different FRET efficiency between both dyes.
+This example presents a Mars workflow for the analysis of dynamic smFRET (single-molecule Förster Resonance Energy Transfer)<sup>[1](https://doi.org/10.1038/nmeth.1208)</sup> datasets collected using TIRF microscopy.
+The sample data<sup>[2](https://doi.org/10.5281/zenodo.5911644)</sup> was collected using a surface-immobilized Holiday Junction functionalized with donor and acceptor fluorophores positioned on different DNA arms <sup>[3](https://www.nature.com/articles/nchem.1463)</sup>.
+Imaging was conducted under high Mg<sup>2+</sup> concentrations to induce conformational switching of the DNA arms resulting in high and low FRET states.

-Analogously, the procedure highlighted in this example can be extended to other experiments where two states are visited.
-Examples of this include: enzyme binding events, conformational changes of protein or DNA, and interaction studies.
+(figure)

-Please also visit the [Mars workflow to analyze a static TIRF smFRET dataset](https://duderstadt-lab.github.io/mars-docs/examples/FRET/).
+Please also visit the related [Mars workflow to analyze a static smFRET dataset collected using TIRF microscopy](https://duderstadt-lab.github.io/mars-docs/examples/FRET/).

 ---